Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This study presents a systematic investigation into how communication influences the strategic behavior of LLM-based agents in multi-agent environments.
-By extending the FAIRGAME framework with a communication layer, we analyzed the effects of message exchange in two canonical game-theoretic scenarios, the Prisoner's Dilemma and the Battle of the Sexes, across multiple languages, personality profiles, and game configurations.
-Comparing Llama 4 Maverick and GPT-4o, we found that communication substantially alters agent behavior: in the Prisoner's Dilemma, a social dilemma involving trust and self-interest, communication fosters cooperation and improves outcomes; by contrast, in the Battle of the Sexes, a coordination game, communication unexpectedly reduces the level of alignment between agents.
+This study systematically investigates how communication influences the strategic behavior of LLM-based agents in multi-agent environments.
+By extending the FAIRGAME framework with a communication layer, we analyzed the effects of message exchange in two canonical game-theoretic scenarios, the Prisoner's Dilemma and the Battle of Sexes, across multiple languages, personality profiles, and game configurations.
+Comparing Llama 4 Maverick and GPT-4o, we found that communication substantially alters agent behavior: in the Prisoner's Dilemma, a social dilemma involving trust and self-interest, communication fosters cooperation and improves outcomes; by contrast, in the Battle of Sexes, a coordination game, communication unexpectedly reduces the level of alignment between agents.

 Our analysis reveals that communicative behavior is deeply context-sensitive.
 Message length, lexical choices, and strategic alignment vary with game type, personality dynamics, and language.
 These patterns underscore the dual role of language in LLM interactions: as a vehicle for coordination and as a potential vector for emergent biases.
 This work lays the groundwork for a broader research agenda at the intersection of language, strategy, and AI coordination.
 Future investigations should extend to a wider set of languages, especially low-resource or typologically diverse ones, to assess the generalizability and fairness of communicative strategies.
 Clusters of related languages may illuminate whether linguistic similarity drives behavioral convergence, or whether model-specific traits dominate.
+Deeper semantic analysis of agent communication remains a critical next step.
+While message length and frequency offer useful signals, uncovering strategic intent and negotiation dynamics will require more sophisticated tools.
+Advances in LLM-based evaluators and conversation modeling could enable scalable, nuanced interpretation of agent interactions, though such methods must also confront issues like evaluator bias.
+Ultimately, understanding how LLMs reason, negotiate, and cooperate through language in complex social settings is key to building robust and trustworthy multi-agent systems.
+This study marks a step in that direction, emphasizing that communication is not an auxiliary feature but a central mechanism shaping AI behavior.
+These findings inform the design of safer and more interpretable multi-agent AI systems, especially in applications where strategic alignment and fairness are critical \cite{capraro2024language,buscemi2025fairgame,han2021or}.